Setting Workbench Preferences

 - Functionality—Customize how Workbench handles Visual Integrator scripts, including naming, paths, word wrap, encoding, ODBC, and SQL connections.

-- Interface—Customize interface elements, including auto-save time, backups, tooltip displays, sorts for functions and data.
+- Interface—Customize interface elements, including auto-save time, backups, tooltip displays, and sorts for functions and data.

 - Misc.—Configure an automated naming scheme for tasks.